semgrep/semgrep-docs/docs/integrations.md

 The following instructions use [Semgrep CI](https://github.com/returntocorp/semgrep-action) and require a free [Semgrep Community](https://semgrep.dev/manage) or paid Semgrep Team account. `SEMGREP_DEPLOYENT_ID` and `SEMGREP_APP_TOKEN` information is available at [Manage > Projects](https://semgrep.dev/manage/projects).

+!!! danger
+    `SEMGREP_APP_TOKEN` is a secret value: DO NOT HARDCODE IT AND LEAK CREDENTIALS.
+Use your CI provider's secret or environment variable managent features to store it.

 <details><summary>Buildkite</summary>
 <p>